gitkraken/gk-dev-docs/gk-dev/gk-dev-single-sign-on.md

 </figure>

 Now you are all set to <a href="/gk-dev/gk-dev-single-sign-on/#setup-sso">set up your SSO on a GitKraken Organization</a>.
-- If a user tries to log in using a method other than SSO and matches a managed domain, they’ll see a message requiring SSO.
-- If a user logs in with SSO but is not part of the organization, they’ll be prompted to contact an admin.
-- Owners and Admins may sign in using any supported method.

 ### Azure Active Directory